Bratteli--Vershik models and graph covering models: Stationary models and substitution subshifts

-\begin{rem} We remark that the stationary ordered Bratteli diagrams might not have the continuous Vershik maps (see the example after \cite[Proposition 2.5.]{Medynets_2006CantorAperSysBratDiag}).
-On the other hand, by the \pdirectionalitys condition of a flexible cover $\fai : \fgG \to \fgG$, stationary flexible graph coverings always give continuous zero-dimensional systems. \end{rem}
+\begin{rem} We remark that the stationary ordered Bratteli diagrams might not have continuous Vershik maps (see the example after \cite[Proposition 2.5.]{Medynets_2006CantorAperSysBratDiag}).
+However, by the \pdirectionalitys condition of a flexible cover $\fai : \fgG \to \fgG$, stationary flexible graph covering models always give continuous zero-dimensional systems. \end{rem}